Ultra980/danora-linux/README.md

     podman run -it ghcr.io/Ultra980/danora bash

-To install on `docker`, simply replace "docker" with "podman"
+To install on `docker`, simply replace `podman` with `docker` (or `sudo docker` if docker isn't set up unprivileged).

+#### Pseudo-VM
+If you want to try it with systemd in podman, like a pseudo-VM, run this command (note that it needs root):

+    sudo podman run --privileged -v /etc/passwd:/etc/passwd -v /etc/shadow:/etc/shadow -v /etc/group:/etc/group -it ghcr.io/ultra980/danora:latest /usr/lib/systemd/systemd rhgb --system --runlevel 3 --network host
+> Note: We haven't tested this with docker

 ## Features